Guitar-Fan/AudioVerse/README.md

 All tools are designed to work locally on Chromebooks and modern web browsers using only HTML, CSS, JavaScript, and WebAssembly (no server required).

 ---
-Updated August 31, 2025 - Project cleaned and optimized
+Updated September 21, 2025 - Repository cleaned and renamed to AudioVerse

-Sound API Explorer (WebAudioAPIDemo/SoundAPI.html):
-Experiment with Web Audio API nodes and effects.
-Build and test audio chains visually.

-Still working on coding more standard DAW features.

-Used Github Copilot.
-If you want to demo it, go to the demo link.
-But feel free to download the files you want to run from my repo (make sure to download the related .js and .css files along with the HTML files to ensure the webpage works properly).
+Used Github Copilot for development.
+Feel free to download the files you want to run from the repo (make sure to download the related .js and .css files along with the HTML files to ensure the webpage works properly).